Top five gardens in art

 4. Jean-Honoré Fragonard, The Swing, 1767 (Frame Art Funded in 1974)

 The Swing is considered one of the masterpieces of the Rococo era and is Fragonard’s best-known work.
-In it, he demonstrates his aptitude to combine erotic licence with a celebration of nature.
+In it, he demonstrates his aptitude to combine erotic license with a celebration of nature.
 It depicts an unnamed courtier (who commissioned the work) admiring the legs of his mistress, while she is pushed on a swing by a layman.
 As the lady is swung higher, she flicks off her shoe in the direction of the Greek god of discretion and turns her back on the two cherubim on the side of the layman.
 She also wears a shepherdess’s hat – an ironic touch since shepherds are normally associated with virtue and living close to nature.

 5. Claude-Oscar Monet, The Water-Lily Pond,1899

 At the age of 43, Monet left the French capital – the scene of his and his fellow Impressionists’ fantastic rise – for a more sedate life.
 He and his family moved to the commune of Giverny.
 He declared, ‘I’m good for nothing except painting and gardening.’
 After spending more than a decade in Giverny, Monet wanted to divert the River Epte and create a water garden for himself, embellishing it with water lilies from South America and Egypt.
 The local council and the neighbours complained, convinced that Monet’s exotic flowers would poison their water.
-Monet proceeded regardless, and went on to create more than 250 water-lily paintings including The Water-Lily Pond, which depicts his flowers in bloom.
+Monet proceeded regardless and went on to create more than 250 water-lily paintings including The Water-Lily Pond, which depicts his flowers in bloom.